 Russian courts favour international arbitration.
 The official statistics comprises the data of enforcing both foreign arbitration awards and judgements and remains stable in recent years.
-Under available statistics (2016 to first half 2021), Russian courts enforced 60-75 per cent of decisions of international arbitral tribunals and courts.
+The frequency of the enforcement of foreign arbitral awards and decisions of foreign courts has reduced by 10 per cent.
+In 2016-2021, it was at 60-75 per cent, and in the first half of 2022 it fell to 58 per cent.